-There is no time to admit – I feel lonely – even if it’s clearly staring you in the face.
+As a result, we don’t actually give ourselves the time and permission to admit – I feel lonely – even if it’s clearly staring us in the face.

-Because to admit that you’re lonely could potentially open a can of worms and we simply don’t want to go there.
+Because to admit that we’re lonely could potentially open a can of worms and we simply don’t want to go there.

 Besides, it might distract us from all the things we should be doing that would help us feel more settled, right?

 Well, let me tell you this.

 The more we deny what we feel, the more power it has over us.
 The more that feeling warps our thinking, brings us down as well as others around us.

 If you want to get on with your expat life you must give that loneliness the attention that it demands.